Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Methods

 For all datasets the electron densities are calculated with VASP which is a projector-augmented wave based implementation of DFT. \SI{400}{eV} is used for the wavefunction cutoff and a Gaussian smearing of 0.1 eV is used for the electronic states.
 The first Brillouin zone is sampled only at the zone center for QM9 molecules, with a 3x3x1 Monkhorst–Pack k-point mesh for NMC data and 2x2x2 for liquid ethylene carbonate simulations.
 Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional is used for all datasets.
 However to understand the effect of exchange correlation-functional on the variability of DFT calculated charge density we did DFT simulations with eight different functionals for small subset of QM9 molecules.
 Model training was done with PBE densities.

-The datasets are openly accessible at DTU figshare upon acceptance of the article for publication.
-Similarly both codebases for the models as well as pretrained PyTorch models will be made available from a github repository.
+The electron densities are output on a grid and the grid spacing is approximately \SI{0.1}{\angstrom} in all three datasets.
+The average number of grid points per configuration is 700k, 400k and 1M for the QM9, NMC and ethylene carbonate datasets, respectively.
+The distribution of the data points for each dataset is shown in \figref{fig:data_distribution}.
+The NMC dataset (\figref{fig:nmc_stats}) is the most dense dataset while the QM9 dataset (\figref{fig:qm9_stats}) has a lot of low electron density data examples.
+For datasets with even larger areas of ``empty space'' than the QM9 dataset it might be beneficial to remove some of the low density data points or in other ways weight the sampling of the training examples to avoid biasing the training towards predicting zeros.